-The named Behaviour Coordinator has specialist training.
+The named person supports team members with behaviour and has specialist training.
 The named person can attend meetings with parents.
 The behaviour coordinator is available to support all practitioners with any behavioural queries or concerns.
-The Behaviour Coordinator will attend training courses and feed back to the team in team meetings.
-The Behaviour Coordinator is available to speak to parents and sit in on meetings to offer support and further strategies.
+The behaviour coordinator will attend training courses and feed back to the team in team meetings.
+The behaviour coordinator is available to speak to parents and sit in on meetings to offer support and further strategies.
 The Behaviour Coordinator will liaise with the Local Authority to support children and families where needed.